suvedpardeshi/Push-token/README.md

 ### /about
-The /about command provides information about the Push Faucet Bot and its purpose.
-It explains how users can receive $PUSH test tokens and use them on the Goerli testnet.
+The /about command provides information about the Push Faucet Bot.

 ### /community
 The /community command encourages users to join the Push Protocol community.
-It provides links to the community's Telegram group, Discord server, website, and Twitter account.

 ## Functionality